 3. Do your Dishes in the Communal Kitchen

 A lot of hostels have a kitchen and supply things to cook with and eat on.
 Most hostels are not in charge of doing your dishes, though.
-I say most because some hostels have a free (or for a small fee) breakfasts and have a tub to put your dishes on when you’re done.
+Some hostels may have a free (or for a small fee) breakfasts and have a tub to put your dishes on when you’re done.
 If this is not very evident and you’re cooking for yourself in the kitchen, then it is your responsibility to do your own dishes.

 Nothing sucks more than bringing your groceries into the kitchen to cook your dinner, which your starving for, and discovering that the ONLY pot in the kitchen is in the sink, unwashed.
 Gross!
 Even if your hostel has more than one pot, it is still your responsibility to do your dishes- not the hostel staff or the person planning to cook after you.